FinLegal/API-Documentation/use-cases-walkthrough-v2.md

 For the purposes of this walkthrough we will use the following fictitious claim:

 * A single claim is created for a client.
-* Our claim contains three activities.
+* The claim contains three [claim] activities.
 * Activities are configured in a workflow where: Activity 1 -> Activity 2.
 * Activity 3 is assigned, by a case handler, as and when it is required and is not assigned through workflow.
-* Activities 1, 2 & 3 are claim activities.

-**Note:** All id's (uuid's) shown in the examples below are fictitious.
-And also be aware id's are environment & claim specific.
-Some data properties have been removed for brevity.

 #### Request to get Reference Data

-Capture Activity template IDs: GET request to `/funnel/v2/activity-templates`.
+Capture Activity template Ids: GET request to `/funnel/v2/activity-templates`.
 Keep hold of this response as you will need to refer to it several times in the following steps.

+**Note:** All Ids (uuids) shown in the examples below are fictitious.
+They are also environment & claim specific.
+Some data properties have been removed for brevity.

 ```json
 [